jekyll/jekyll/docs/_docs/configuration/markdown.md

 ## Kramdown

 Kramdown is the default Markdown renderer for Jekyll, and often works well with no additional configuration.
-However, it does support many configuration options that are available if you need them.
+However, it does support many configuration options.

 ### GitHub Flavored Markdown